What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: An operational proposal and how it leads to the weak approach

 We now have everything we need to obtain Eve's description on Alice's measurement of Bob's momentum.
 Combining them results in the measurement process pictured in Figure \ref{fig:E_momentum}.

-\begin{example} Eve initializes the circuit in the state \be \ket{\psi} = \ket{\textrm{occ}}_{A,0} \ket{\textrm{vac}}_{A,1} \left ( \frac{\ket{\textrm{vac}}_{B, 0} \ket{\textrm{occ}}_{B, 1} + \ket{\textrm{occ}}_{B, 0} \ket{\textrm{vac}}_{B, 1}}{\sqrt{2}} \right ) \equiv \ket{\textrm{occ}}_{A,0} \ket{\textrm{vac}}_{A,1} \ket{+}_{B|E} \ee Let us follow this state as it propagates through the circuit.
+\begin{example} Eve initializes the circuit in the state \be \ket{\psi} = \ket{\textrm{occ}}_{A,0} \ket{\textrm{vac}}_{A,1} \left ( \frac{\ket{\textrm{vac}}_{B, 0} \ket{\textrm{occ}}_{B, 1} + \ket{\textrm{occ}}_{B, 0} \ket{\textrm{vac}}_{B, 1}}{\sqrt{2}} \right ) \equiv \ket{\textrm{occ}}_{A,0} \ket{\textrm{vac}}_{A,1} \ket{+}_{B|E} \, . \ee Let us follow this state as it propagates through the circuit.
 First, it reaches the controlled-swap.
-This operation is controlled by the state of $A,1$ , which is currently $\ket{\textrm{vac}}$, so it acts as the identity.
+This operation is controlled by the state of $A,1$, which is currently $\ket{\textrm{vac}}$, so it acts as the identity.
 Then comes the beam splitter on the two $B$ modes.
-According to (\ref{eq:bs}), we have \be \ket{\textrm{occ}}_{A,0} \ket{\textrm{vac}}_{A,1} \ket{+}_{B|E} \xlongrightarrow{B.S.} \ket{\textrm{occ}}_{A,0} \ket{\textrm{vac}}_{A,1} \ket{\textrm{occ}}_{B,0} \ket{\textrm{vac}}_{B,1} \ee After that comes another idled swap, then the CNOT on the registers.
+According to (\ref{eq:bs}), we have \be \ket{\textrm{occ}}_{A,0} \ket{\textrm{vac}}_{A,1} \ket{+}_{B|E} \xlongrightarrow{B.S.} \ket{\textrm{occ}}_{A,0} \ket{\textrm{vac}}_{A,1} \ket{\textrm{occ}}_{B,0} \ket{\textrm{vac}}_{B,1} \, . \ee After that comes another idled swap, then the CNOT on the registers.
 The latter are both initialized in the $\ket{\textrm{vac}}$ state.
 In this case, the CNOT gate in the $0$ path gets activated, while the other one does not, as clearly shown by the previous equation.
 Therefore, the register in the $0$ path, where Alice is, ends up being in the state $\ket{\textrm{occ}}$ corresponding to measuring charge $+$.
 Thus, in this example, Alice and Eve agree on what they call Bob's momentum. \end{example}

-We are now able to state the main result of this section, answering the question we formulated earlier. \begin{theorem} Given Postulates 1 and 2, the momentum Alice attributes to Bob $X_{B|A}$ and the momentum Eve describes as measured by Alice $X_{B|E}$ are the same: \be X_{B|A} = X_{B|E}. \ee \end{theorem}
+We are now able to state the main result of this section, answering the question we formulated earlier. \begin{theorem} Given Postulates 1 and 2, the momentum Alice attributes to Bob $X_{B|A}$ and the momentum Eve measures $X_{B|E}$ are the same: \be X_{B|A} = X_{B|E}. \ee \end{theorem}